nautobot/nautobot-app-device-onboarding/README.md

 DELETE    ​ /api/plugins​/device-onboarding​/onboarding​/{id}​/  Delete a specific onboarding task
 ```

-## Customizing onboarding behaviour with onboarding extensions
+## Customizing Onboarding Behaviour With Onboarding Extensions

-Onboarding plugin provides methods to customize onboarding behaviour.
+This plugin provides methods to customize onboarding behaviour.
 By creating onboarding extensions, it is possible to onboard switch stacks, HA pairs and perform other customizations.
-Please see dedicated FAQ for device onboarding: [onboarding_extensions.md](docs/onboarding-extensions/onboarding_extensions.md)
+Please see the dedicated FAQ for [device onboarding](https://github.com/nautobot/nautobot-plugin-device-onboarding/blob/develop/docs/onboarding-extensions/onboarding_extensions.md).

 ## Contributing